Possible bug with domain decomposition in rerun

 I had already fixed the gmxdump force output option for 4.0.6 and git master.

-#3 Updated by Mark Abraham about 10 years ago
+#3 Updated by Mark Abraham over 10 years ago

 Created an attachment (id=389)